khederTa/Six-Degrees-of-Kevin-Bacon/README.md

 ## Getting Started:

-1. Download the project code from [degrees.zip](https://cdn.cs50.net/ai/2023/x/projects/0/degrees.zip) and unzip it.
+1. Download the orginal version of the project from [degrees.zip](https://cdn.cs50.net/ai/2023/x/projects/0/degrees.zip) and unzip it.
-2. Open a terminal and navigate to the project directory.
+2. Or clone this version which support multiple algorithms.

 ## Available Algorithms: